-As of June 30, 2019, we had cash, cash equivalents and restricted cash of \$51.3 million.
+As of September 30, 2019, we had cash, cash equivalents and restricted cash of \$29.0 million.
 Our expected cash usage for the next 12 months assumes that planned programs and expenditure continue and that we do not reduce or eliminate some or all of our research and development programs or commercialization efforts.
 Our future viability is dependent on our ability to raise additional capital to finance our operations.
-Without additional external funding, we do not believe that our existing cash, cash equivalents, short-term investments and borrowings potentially available under our credit facility, will enable us to fund our operating expenses and capital expenditure requirements for the next 12 months.
+Without additional external funding, we do not believe that our existing cash and cash equivalents will enable us to fund our operating expenses and capital expenditure requirements for the next 12 months.
 As such, we believe there is substantial doubt about our ability to continue as a going concern for at least one year from the date this Quarterly Report on Form 10-Q is issued.
 The financial statements do not include any adjustments relating to the recoverability and classification of liabilities that might be necessary should we be unable to continue as a going concern.